STAM Torah scrolls & Sefer Torah projects, tefillin, mezuzah scrolls and megillah scrolls from Israel

 Rabbi Yerachmiel Askotzky

 One of the ways in which we connect to the creator is by binding the tefillin to our arm and head.
 Many of us are likely under the impression that the primary components of the tefillin are the batim, leather housings and the parashiot, parchments, while the retzuot, leather straps, are simply means to bind them to our body.
 However, in some ways the retzuot are more critical than their larger and more costly counterparts.
 Rather than just being a means to strap the batim and parashiot to the arm and head they are, in fact, an integral part of the mitzvah of tefillin.
 While we often are careful to purchase quality batim and parashiot and to maintain them we pay little attention to our retzuot other than the fact that they should be soft.
 Unfortunately, this error is cause for many to either not fulfill the mitzvah of tefillin or at least not fulfill it in its preferable manner.
 The single most common reason for invalid or non preferable tefillin is due to the retzuot.
-In fact, I would estimate that well over 75% of in use retzuot do not meet the preferred halachic standard because they are either not black as required, do not meet the minimum width or there is a problem with the arm knot.
 (This is besides the fact that many halachic authorities do not consider machine made retzuot to be preferably kosher.)
-While this is unfortunate and may shake many of you up it is easily avoidable.

 I will present the three most common problems, provide some explanations for the causes and will suggest how to remedy and prevent them.